wp-plugins/nextgen-facebook/readme.txt

 = Version 6.10 =

-* *Free* version: 12266 lines in 42 files, with 51 classes and 411 functions
-* Pro version: 13897 lines in 53 files, with 64 classes and 459 functions

 ***Free* and Pro version changes:**

 * Moved the Contact Methods metabox to the Advanced settings page and added a description for its intended use.